Sayadbayezid/GenZFrontier/news/business/google-maps-lead-generation-workflow.md

 A useful spreadsheet can separate factual lead data from proposed communication.

 The **Leads** tab may include business name, category, location, website, public phone, public email signal, verification status, source link, and notes.
 The **Outreach** tab may include the selected lead, campaign angle, draft message, channel, review status, and next action.
+This two-tab model is demonstrated in the [NexusLeads Google Sheets workflow](https://sayadbayezid.com/blog/google-maps-lead-generation-google-sheets/), while the live [Boyok Lead Collector](https://leads.sayadbayezid.com/) provides the product entry point.

 This structure makes it easier to review a record before contacting the business.
 It also prevents a generated draft from being mistaken for an approved message.